 Sometimes, brides and bridesmaids can come to a compromise and split the costs.
 The bride may agree to pay for makeup while the bridesmaid pays to get their hair done, for example.
 Depending on their ability, a bridesmaid may choose to do either their hair or makeup on their own to save herself or the bride money, says Shackleton.
 "Weddings can get expensive on both ends, and having a few options is great for everyone," she says.

 If you can't pay for all your bridesmaids, opt to foot the bill for your MOH only.
-It's fairly common, says Shackleton, and your number-one gal will appreciate the special gesture.
-If you're a bride or a bridesmaid wondering what the etiquette is surrounding who pays for bridesmaid hair and makeup, you've come to the right place.
+It's fairly common, says Shackleton, and your No. 1 gal will appreciate the special gesture.
+If you're a bride or a bridesmaid wondering what the etiquette is surrounding who pays for bridesmaid hair and makeup, you've come to the right place

 Bridesmaid Hair and Makeup Cost